The Muslim holy month of Ramadan is of special importance to Iranians, and there

 Another local meal is "Saqdoo,” which is rice mixed with prunes and cooked inside sheep’s rumen.

-Broth, Shami Kookoo (a kind of cutlet), and Samanu are among other common items on the fast-breaking table during the holy month of Ramadan in Lorestan.
+Broth, Shami Kookoo (a kind of cutlet), and Samanu are among other common data-x-items on the fast-breaking table during the holy month of Ramadan in Lorestan.

 Also, women in Lorestan cook different types of broth and puddings to garnish their own and their neighbours’ fast-breaking tables.